 NB 2: The oral must be taken before the end of the second year.

-NB 3: Students must contact the Staff Graduate Program Adviser at least several weeks prior to their planned candidacy exam.
-She/he will ascertain that all prerequisites are fulfilled.
+NB 3: Students must contact the Staff Graduate Program Adviser at least two weeks prior to their planned candidacy exam, to determine if all the prerequisites have been met.

 Recommendation for publications and presentations

 The third year is a time where typically your research has led or is leading to a publication.
 Having publications is important for a future career.
 Quality is more important than quantity but it is common to graduate with a number of publications, including first author ones.

 You should also expect to attend conferences during your graduate career.
 You learn from presenting your work (as posters or talks) and it is a great opportunity to network and lay contacts in your scientific community.
 A one-time campus fellowship is available for this purpose once you advanced to candidacy.

 Meet with all members of your thesis committee at least once during the year to discuss progress.
 These meetings provide guidance and feed-back about your research and academic progress.
 They are also an opportunity to discuss concerns you may have.
 Part of the meeting takes place with, and part without the adviser.
 If logistically it is not possible to convene the entire committee at the same time, meetings with individual members are an option.

 FOCUS on research output and progress

 You are doing full power research.
 Check and make sure whether research progress is good and high quality publications are on the way and plans for successful graduation on track.
 High quality and first author research publications will convert quickly to thesis chapters.